LexiestLeszek/InvestorGPT/README.md

 ### StockBot 📈

-A LangChain and LLM-based AI system designed to assist with stock investment by utilizing real-time and historical financial data.
+A LangChain and LLM-based agent designed to assist with stock investment by utilizing real-time and historical financial data.
 As a retail investor without a finance background, understanding complex financial terms can be challenging and time-consuming.
 To address this issue, we have developed an AI bot that leverages LLM technology to provide investment analysis.

 ### Data sources

-The bot incorporates several tools and functions that retrieve real-time information related to the stock of interest.
+The agent incorporates several tools and functions that retrieve real-time information related to the stock of interest.
 Key data sources include:
 - Company's financial statements;
 - Historic stock price data (e.g., 1 month or 1 year, depending on the model's context length);
 - Latest company-related news.